Battleship (film): Plot

 Alex is promoted to lieutenant commander and presented with a Silver Star and his brother's posthumous Navy Cross.
 Admiral Shane promises Alex will soon have a ship of his own, while he is also recommended to become a Navy SEAL.
-Alex asks him for Sam’s hand in marriage; the admiral initially refuses, but invites Alex to lunch.
-In a post-credits scene, some people in Scotland are scared off by an alien that emerges from something that fell from the sky.
+Alex asks him for Sam's hand in marriage; the admiral initially refuses, but invites Alex to lunch.
+In a post-credits scene, three boys and a repairman in Scotland are scared off by an alien that emerges from a crashed pod.